dcblack/sc-platform/ABOUT_MMU.md

 Features
 --------
-- Can be used for Memory Protection (no mapping)
+- Can be used for Memory Protection Unit (no mapping)

 Block diagram
 -------------